Value Investing vs Dividend Investing

 The majority of dividend investors tend to neglect value investing.
 They say it does not fit their portfolio or strategy.
 I beg to differ.
 Used in a reasonable way, it fits their strategy perfectly.

-For a dividend investor, a company like Berkshire Hathaway is totally out of the picture since it does not pay any dividend at all.
+For a dividend investor, a company like Berkshire Hathaway is totally out of the picture since it does not pay any dividends at all.

 That’s unfortunate because Buffet’s company is everything a dividend investor looks for: